Types of Poop and What Your Stool Can Tell You About Your Health

-Taking a close look at your stool can tell you quite a bit about the state of your health, especially when coupled with an understanding of what your poop is telling you.
+Taking a close look at your stool can tell you quite a bit about the state of your health, especially when coupled with an understanding of the types of poop, and what your poop is telling you.

 Many gastroenterologists refer to the Bristol Stool Chart when talking about the issue of consistency, and encourage their patients to refer to the chart when describing their bowel movements to their physicians.
 “There are seven consistencies represented by the chart,” explains colon and rectal surgeon Jeffrey Nelson, MD, who is the surgical director at the Center for Inflammatory Bowel and Colorectal Diseases at Mercy Hospital in Baltimore, Maryland.
 The consistency of normal stool, as represented by the third and fourth categories in the chart, should be in a sausage shape, either smooth or with cracks on the surface.

-When stool falls into one of the first two categories (from separate hard lumps to lumpy, sausage-like stool), that’s considered constipation.
+When stool falls into one of the first two types of poop (from separate hard lumps to lumpy, sausage-like stool), that’s considered constipation.
 Constipation usually goes along with having fewer than three bowel movements per week, according to colorectal surgeon, Lynn O’Connor, MD, director of Colon and Rectal Surgery of New York and the section chief of Colon and Rectal Surgery at Mercy Medical Center and St. Joseph Hospital in New York.
-We’ll talk more about “frequency” in a bit.

 Constipation is the most common gastrointestinal complaint, with about four million people in the United States experiencing it frequently, according to Johns Hopkins Medicine.
 Mechanically speaking, constipation is caused by the intestines absorbing too much water from food.
 This can be the result of: